Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-overview-and-context-english.rst

 As a consequence, for the `Ceylan <https://github.com/Olivier-Boudeville/Ceylan>`_ project, the first level of the Erlang-based software stack that we use relies on this ``Myriad`` layer - whose official, more specific name is the ``Ceylan-Myriad`` layer.

 The project repository is located `here <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_.
+We gathered also some more general Erlang-information in `our corresponding HOWTO <http://howtos.esperide.org/Ceylan-HOWTOs-Erlang.html>`_.

 .. comment .. [#] It was formerly known as the ``Common`` layer.